Burning to Defraud an Insurance Company

 Attorney for Burning to Defraud an Insurance Company in Tampa, FL

-If you were charged with burning a structure or building to defraud an insurer or insurance company then contact an experienced criminal defense attorney at the Sammis Law Firm.
-We are experienced in representing clients in serious felony cases including arson, criminal mischief and related property crimes.
+If you were charged with burning a structure or building to defraud an insurer or insurance company, contact an experienced criminal defense attorney at the Sammis Law Firm.
+We are experienced in representing clients in serious felony cases, including arson, criminal mischief, and related property crimes.

 Hiring an attorney as early in the process as possible to fight to protect your rights is your best defense against an unjust or overly aggressive prosecution for arson.

-If you were accused of any type of insurance fraud in Tampa Bay area, including Tampa in Hillsborough County, then contact us to discuss your case.
+If you were accused of any insurance fraud in the Tampa Bay area, including Tampa in Hillsborough County, then contact us to discuss your case.

 Call (813) 250-0500.